babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Integration.md

 Being just a warning message, it will only be informative, and will not prevent the PR to build nor make the CI fail.
 This is to avoid being blocked if there is a justification in breaking that limit (e.g. big refactoring that can't be split)

+### Additional rules in the future

+We already have [some ideas for additional rules](#picking-a-different-first-rule) to add to Danger that would solve some of the other issues mentioned in the [Motivation](#motivation) section.

+Those rules are not part of this current proposal, in order to focus discussions on integration and initial rule.
+We will propose those potential future rules via separate proposals.

 ## Impact on existing codebase

 This tool won't have any impact on the codebase at all.